-The exhibition “The Body Politics of Data” showcases the production of artistic research featuring individual and collaborative projects that explore the importance of data in relation to our bodies.
+The exhibition “The Body Politics of Data” showcases the production of artistic research in my PhD between 2013-2019 featuring individual and collaborative projects that explore the importance of data in relation to our bodies.

 From online companies, tech corporations, healthcare services to governments – your data is wanted!